 Whether you have your heart set on going plastic-free or aren't yet fully sold, read on for six ultra-attainable ways to reduce your plastic use and be more environmentally friendly on your wedding day.

 Why Go Plastic-Free?

-Santos cited data that a culmination of plastic twice (twice!) the size of Texas, known as The Great Pacific Garbage Patch, is currently drifting through the Pacific Ocean.
+Santos cited data that shows a culmination of plastic twice (twice!) the size of Texas, known as The Great Pacific Garbage Patch, is currently drifting through the Pacific Ocean.
 Please let that sink in for a moment.

 "It's our responsibility as citizens to use less and less materials that will contribute to this 'floating state,'" she says.
-"There's so many great alternatives out there for plastic."
+"There are so many great alternatives out there for plastic."
 Your wedding is supposed to be a magical day, but knowing you're contributing to pollution can be kind of a buzzkill.
 By opting for plastic alternatives, you'll feel good about your celebration, and the Earth will be better off, too.

 How to Eliminate Plastic on Your Wedding Day

 From your dress (yes, there's typically plastic involved) to your dinnerware, Santos dishes on easy ways to remove this material from your wedding.

 Going plastic-free starts with researching teams that can bring your vision to life.
 “When a couple is planning their wedding, a big thing is to ask vendors ahead of time...if they recycle or have alternatives,” says Santos.
 She adds that it’s also important to see if your venue offers on-site recycling bins or can provide recycling containers.
 A quick “eco-friendly wedding planners” Google search is a step in the right direction.